 - Danno was put on paid administrative leave for the next year and a half.
 After being stripped of his Chief Ranger duties, the NPS also refused to restore his law enforcement authority or give him a permanent assignment.

 - Two years after his acquittal, it proposed that Danno be fired on the same charges for which he had been acquitted.

 Rob came to PEER for help and we sparked a settlement that ended the reprisal campaign, cleared his record and let him finish his career in peace.

-“If my story spurs the National Park Service to do some serious introspection and reevaluate its course, I will have accomplished my goal,” said Danno who details these events in his new book, Worth Fighting For – A Park Ranger’s Unexpected Battle Against Federal Bureaucrats and Washington Redskins Owner Dan Snyder.
+“If my story spurs the National Park Service to do some serious introspection and reevaluate its course, I will have accomplished my goal,” said Danno who details these events in his new book, Worth Fighting For – A Park Ranger’s Unexpected Battle Against Federal Bureaucrats and Washington Football Team Owner Dan Snyder.
 Jeff Ruch wrote the book’s intro.